Close

 MNStudio/Shutterstock.com

-You should do tummy time for at least one hour per day by the time your baby is three months old.
+You should do it for at least one hour per day by the time your baby is three months old.

-To gradually build up to at least an hour of tummy time per day, start slow and steady.
-Begin with a few minutes of tummy time several times a day when your baby is a newborn.
+To gradually build up to at least an hour per day, start slow and steady.
+Begin with a few minutes several times a day when your baby is a newborn.
 This builds your baby’s strength without overwhelming them.

 As your baby grows more comfortable, gradually increase the duration of these sessions.
 Eventually, you’ll have built up to longer periods of tummy time.

-Breaking up tummy time into small increments throughout the day makes it more manageable.
+Breaking it up into small increments throughout the day makes it more manageable.
 If your baby seems fussy or tired, give them a break and try again later.
 The key is consistency and gradually extending the time they spend on their tummy.

 How Often Should You Do Tummy Time?